 If this doesn’t work, then it clearly isn’t an issue with the router itself but rather something else.
 Here is something else which you can try before contacting your provider directly:

-Update your network adaptor drivers
+Update your network adapter drivers

 One thing that is worth doing when you are facing constant internet outages is to update your network adaptor drivers.
-Just like other modern tech that uses the internet, such as smart phones, games consoles and streaming services, your network adaptor drivers run regular updates to optomise your experience.
+Just like other modern tech that uses the internet, such as smart phones, games consoles and streaming services, your network adaptor drivers run regular updates to optimise your experience.

 If your internet connection is relying on out of date network adaptor driver then it is no wonder that you are regularly losing internet access.
 In order to update these drivers, please follow these instructions:

 - Log on to a desktop computer or laptop.